-Lothian Childcare Solutions Ltd welcomes applications from all sectors of the community and we particularly wish to employ more people with disabilities within our workforce.
+Lothian Childcare Solutions Ltd welcomes applications from all sectors of the community including people with disabilities.
 We want to support you through the application process.

 Lothian Childcare Solutions Ltd is committed to offering fair and equal opportunities to applicants with disabilities during the recruitment process and will endeavour to provide additional help and support where needed.

 If you believe that you are disabled under the definitions given within the Act please tick the appropriate box on the application form.
 This will help ensure that you are given all the help and support possible throughout the selection process and, if successful, your employment with us.

 All job applicants are strongly advised to read this before completing the relevant section/s on the application form.

 A person has a disability if all of the following apply: